Understanding AI Reasoning: Types, Importance, and Applications

 Diverse Data Training

-- Trained on a wide range of datasets, including public, proprietary, and custom data, the o1 models are knowledgeable in both general and specialized domains.
-This variety gives them strong conversational and reasoning skills.
+- Trained on public, proprietary, and custom datasets, the o1 models are knowledgeable in general and specialized domains, with strong conversational and reasoning skills.

 Cost Efficiency and Accessibility